Organizing Your Resume

 1) Chronological.
 This is the "traditional" resume, which summarizes a candidate's education and experience by beginning with the most recent information and working backwards.
 This format works best for candidates who have followed a specific career plan with jobs of increasing responsibility.

 2) Functional.
 This style of resume highlights a candidate's skills, experience and accomplishments in specific areas, such as admininstration, communications, management or marketing.
 A functional resume may or may not include a work history with specific dates of employment.
 The functional format is an excellent alternative for candidates who:

-the workforce after a long absence
+re-entering the workforce after a long absence

 3) The modified chronological format is often the most effective.
 In this structure, candidates organize their professional experience in chronological order and use functional categories within the structure to emphasize relevant experiences and transferrable skills.

 Heres the basic layout for a modified chronological resume:

 Whether you're an Ivy League MBA or a recent high school graduate, you can use your resume's education section to outshine your competition.
 Some candidates are unsure where to place the education section on their resumes.
 The decision ultimately depends on what you want to emphasize.

 A general rule of thumb:

 a) Place experience before education if you have five or more years of professional experience related to your goal.
 At that stage in your career, hiring managers will be more interested in your job accomplishments than your education.